 We lose about 0.5 percent of our hearing capacity every year.
-This means that we lose about five percent of our hearing every ten years.
+This means that we lose about five percent of our hearing every 10 years.
 Age-related hearing loss can be very frustrating.
-As our hearing begins to fade, we may find that it is more difficult to complete work, listen to media or have conversations with our friends and family.
+As our hearing begins to fade, we may find it is more difficult to complete work, listen to the media or have conversations with our friends and family.
 Hearing loss can cause more than just difficulty hearing and mental health problems like anxiety, stress, and depression.

 While age-related hearing loss is generally unavoidable, there are a few different things that you can do to promote healthy hearing.
 By following these tips from the hearing specialists at Hearing Group, you can reduce the effect of age-related hearing loss.

 Visit a Hearing Specialist

-A hearing specialist will give you a hearing test to assess the physical and functional health of your ears.
-Even if you don’t realize it, your ability to hear is constantly changing.
-Everyone should get their hearing tested at least once after they turn 21.
+A local hearing specialist will give you a hearing test to assess your ears’ physical and functional health.
+Even if you don’t realize it, your hearing ability is constantly changing.
+Everyone should get their hearing tested at least once after turning 21.
 After that, people without hearing loss should have a hearing test about every ten years until they turn 50, then every three years after that.
-Those who do have hearing loss should visit a hearing specialist at least once per year, though your specialist will be able to recommend a better schedule.
+Those who do have hearing loss should visit their local hearing specialist at least once per year, though your specialist will be able to recommend a better schedule.

 Use Earplugs When Needed

-Typically, sounds that are more than 85 decibels loud can potentially cause hearing loss.
+Typically, more than 85-decibel sounds can potentially cause hearing loss.
 Just for reference, 85 decibels is the approximate volume of a noisy restaurant, traffic, or even a lawnmower.
-A concert generally has the decibel value of 120.
+A concert generally has a decibel value of 120.
 Using earplugs can help soften the harm of excessive noise.
-In most cases, noise-related hearing loss is permanent.
+In most cases, noise-induced hearing loss is permanent.
 This means you will want to do what you can to avoid possible damage.